MisterJulsen/MinecraftCommunityServer/rules.md

 - ### Freedom to build
   Players can build whatever they want in their private areas as long as it doesn't violate other server rules.
 - ### Marking of private areas
-  Private areas should be clearly marked (e.g. with signs or fences) so that other players know which areas are already occupied.
-We reserve the right to release occupied areas, e.g. if an area is not actively used for a long time or if it is important for the infrastructure.
+  Private areas should be marked (e.g. with signs or fences) so that other players know which areas are already occupied.
+We reserve the right to release claimed areas, e.g. if an area is not actively used for a long time or if it is important for the infrastructure.
 - ### Privacy protection
   Only enter locked-off/private areas with the permission of the owner.